Binance Market Update (2022-08-06)

 Binance

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include WING, UNFI, and BICO, up by 22%, 15%, and 14%, respectively.
+Most major cryptocurrencies by market cap are trading higher.
+Market outperformers include MOVR, WING, and WOO, up by 26%, 20%, and 17%, respectively.

 Market movers: